-When the author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal as well as to cooperate with the Editor-in-Chief to retract or correct the paper.
+When the author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal as well as to cooperate with the Editor to retract or correct the paper.

 Disclosure and conflicts of interest

 All authors should disclose in their materials any financial or other substantive conflict of interest that might be construed to influence the results or interpretation of their material.
 All sources of financial support for the project should be disclosed.
 Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest stage possible.

 The contributors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
 Plagiarism takes many forms, from “passing off” another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.

 Experts believe that the best way to stop plagiarism is by means of prevention.
 Some guidelines to prevent plagiarism are:

 Keep track of your sources; print electronic sources